 The Mechanical Bow is Fortnite’s Sniper Rifle replacement in Chapter 2 Season 6, but it doesn’t really do the same job.
 While it is accurate as fairly long ranges, its damage output isn’t anything to shout about, so we don’t see it getting much use unless it receives a serious buff.

 We’re scraping the barrel with Tier 5, but what did you expect?
 These weapons should only be used if there’s nothing else around.

-The Scoped Revolver makes an unwelcome return to Fortnite in Chapter 2 Season 5.
+The Revolver makes an unwelcome return to Fortnite in Chapter 2 Season 6.
 There’s not really much to say about this gun other than avoid it.
-Its slow rate of fire makes it hard to defend, although its scoped capabilities can be useful to spy on your enemies.
+Its slow rate of fire makes it hard to defend, although it does a fair amount of damage if you can score a headshot.

 So that’s it for our Fortnite weapons tier list.
 Make sure to check back after each update to see where you’re favourite guns land.